thalesgmartins/thalesgmartins/README.md

 ---

-## 💻 Eu sou o caminho a verdade e o sistema.
+## 💻 "I am the way, and the truth, and the system."